Southport, Connecticut: Economic history

 Southport became a leading coastal port on Long Island Sound, its ships carrying produce and goods back and forth to New York City.
 A measure of Southport's success is the fact that throughout the 1800s it possessed the only two banks in town.
-However, competition from steamboats and the railroad took its toll on prosperity.
+However, competition from steamboats and the railroad took their toll on prosperity.
 Resourceful shippers teamed with local farmers and businessmen to keep the port going.